hashicorp/terraform-provider-aws/website/docs/r/apprunner_service.html.markdown

 * `arn` - ARN of the App Runner service.
 * `service_id` - An alphanumeric ID that App Runner generated for this service.
 Unique within the AWS Region.
-* `service_url` - A subdomain URL that App Runner generated for this service.
+* `service_url` - Subdomain URL that App Runner generated for this service.
 You can use this URL to access your service web application.
-* `status` - The current state of the App Runner service.
+* `status` - Current state of the App Runner service.
-* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import